tilendra/tilendra.github.io/_pages/about.md

 - Reviewer of many IEEE, Elsevier, Nature and ACM, journals and conferences.
 - Mentored many PhD, MS and undergraduate students.
 - Acomplished various technical projects in software and hardware levels
 - Published many good quality journals and conferences.
-Details can be found in the <b>"Publications"</b> page.
+Details can be found in the <b>"[Publications](/publications/)"</b> page.
+- Delivered various technical talks.

 > :bulb: **Tip:** Remember to appreciate the little things in life.